lkrsova/lkrsova.github.io/_pages/aboutme.md

 ---
 title: Hello, I'm Leni!
 subtitle: A game designer at Warhorse Studios and information science PhD candidate on hiatus.
-Studying NPCs in video games, how humans interact with them, and what it all can mean for authenticitz in other domains of human lives.
+Studying NPCs in video games, how humans interact with them, and what it all can mean for authenticity in other domains of human lives.
 featured_image: /images/me-leni.jpg
 ---